12 Jan 2026

 Augmented Reality in Education

-Augmented Reality (AR) in Education is transforming the way students learn.
 Traditional classrooms with only books and blackboards are no longer enough for today’s learners.
 Students now grow up using smartphones, tablets, and digital tools every day.
-Because of this, schools, colleges, and training institutes are looking for new ways to make learning more engaging and effective.
+Through AR, students can explore 3D models, animations, and interactive content using mobile devices, tablets, or AR glasses, making lessons more visual, hands-on, and exciting.

 What Is Augmented Reality in Education?